blidau/digital-writing-2022/README.md

 ## Before Week 7

 You should be working on your proposals for your major creative work which is due in class in week 7.
 Make sure to have emailed me your slides before the 11:30 class.
 Both classes will be taken up with the presentations.

+## Week 7

+Proposals are due in class today.
+After the class make sure to submit your slides and any supporting documentation to Canvas.